ageller/Firefly/README.md

 Or, if you prefer, you can download the zip file and unpack it.

-You will also require a browser; we recommend Firefox or Google Chrome.
-To import your own data into Firefly, you will also require python; we recommend installing [Anaconda](https://www.anaconda.com/download/) Python version 3.x .
+You will also need a browser; we recommend Firefox or Google Chrome.
+To import your own data into Firefly, you will also need Python; we recommend installing [Anaconda](https://www.anaconda.com/download/) Python version 3.x .

 ## Running Firefly